Get-Tony/get-tony.github.io/tools/inventory-viewer/docs/README.md

    - **Groups**: Search only group names
    - **Variables**: Search variable names and values

+The search results will:

+- Highlight matching text in yellow for easy identification
+- Automatically expand parent containers to show matching items
+- Hide non-matching items to focus on results
+- Show a clear button (×) to reset the search

+When searching for variables, the tool will automatically expand host nodes to make their variables searchable.

 ### Understanding the Display

 The inventory view organizes information into several key sections: